APAC hires highly skilled instructors to offer the best training possible for participants.

 Dr. April Chatham-Carpenter (Ph.D., University of Oklahoma) is a Professor of Applied Communication at the University of Arkansas at Little Rock, where she serves as Department Chair of the Department of Applied Communication.
 Previous to coming to UA Little Rock, she served as Professor of Communication Studies and Interim Associate Provost for Academic Affairs and Dean of the Graduate College at the University of Northern Iowa.
 She researches issues such as innovation and change, use of communication to manage difficult dialogues, transformations in online teaching, and assessment of the impact of initiatives to effect change within the higher education industry.

-Shelby Fiegel is the Director of the University of Central Arkansas Center for Community and Economic Development (CCED) and the Community Development Institute (CDI).
-She is an Honors graduate of Arkansas State University and holds a degree in public relations with minors in marketing and English.
-Shelby is a certified Professional Community and Economic Developer (PCED), designated by the Community Development Council, and is a 2016 graduate of CDI.
+Shelby Fiegel is the Director of the University of Central Arkansas’s Center for Community and Economic Development (CCED) and the Community Development Institute (CDI).
+An Honors graduate of Arkansas State University with a degree in public relations, she is a certified Professional Community and Economic Developer (PCED), a designation awarded by the Community Development Council.
+Shelby is also a 2016 graduate of CDI and a Certified Strategic Doing Workshop Leader.

 Dr. Peter Gess is the Economic Policy Director at Arkansas Advocates for Children and Families, a leadership, research, and advocacy nonprofit organization.
 In that role, he promotes fiscal and economic policies that support all Arkansas children and their families, ensuring they have the resources and opportunities to thrive.